Franz Biebl: Ave Maria

 Biebl's best-known work is his Ave Maria, which sets portions of the Angelus as well as the Ave Maria.
 The piece was composed sometime before 1 May 1959.
-The original composition was in the key of D major, but changed to C major when it was published by Wildt’s Musikverlag in 1964.
+The original composition was in the key of D major, but changed to C major when it was published by Wildt's Musikverlag in 1964.
 The piece was brought to the United States by the Cornell University Glee Club in 1970.
 The ensemble met Biebl while on tour in Germany, during a recording session at a radio network where Biebl was music director.
 Conductor Thomas A. Sokol was given a number of Biebl's works, premiering them after returning home.
 The Ave Maria quickly gained popularity, most notably after becoming part of the repertoire of Chanticleer.
-Although the Ave Maria was originally scored for male voices (TTB/TTBB), in 1985 Biebl prepared additional arrangements for SAT/SATB and SAA/TTBB choirs.
+Although the Ave Maria was originally scored for male voices (TTB/TTBB), in 1985 Biebl prepared additional arrangements for SAT/SATB (in B flat major) and SAA/TTBB choirs.
 In 1998, Biebl prepared a fourth arrangement for SSA/SSAA choir.
 As part of the Hinshaw Music, Inc. sheet music catalog, the four versions have sold over 670,000 copies between 1992 and 2016.